 - ਸਭੁ ਗੋਬਿੰਦੁ ਹੈ ਸਭੁ ਗੋਬਿੰਦੁ ਹੈ ਗੋਬਿੰਦ ਬਿਨੁ ਨਹੀ ਕੋਈ॥ : Gobind (Formless God) is everything and Gobind is everywhere; nothing exists without Gobind. (sggs 485).

-In the case of we humans, we are placed in this arena of the world or life to challenge and defeat the ‘five’ mighty opponents — vices/Bikaar: lust, anger, greed, attachment and pride with their countless variations so that the mind does not have go through repeated suffering in life.
-Which is possible by taking the Wisdom of the Guru,
+In the case of we humans, we are placed in this arena of the world or life to challenge and defeat the ‘five’ mighty opponents — vices/Bikaar ( i.e. lust, anger, greed, attachment and pride) with their countless variations so that the mind does not have to go through the cycle of repeated spiritual birth and death.
+This is possible if we are willing to take and internalize the Wisdom of the Guru,

 - ਪੰਚ ਬਿਕਾਰ ਮਨ ਮਹਿ ਬਸੇ ਰਾਚੇ ਮਾਇਆ ਸੰਗਿ ॥ : The five Bikaar (i.e., lust, anger, greed etc.) dwell in the mind of one who is engrossed in Maya (sggs 297).

-With the Wisdom and understanding obtained from churning the Gurbani or Shabad-Vichaar, our challenge is to defeat these ‘five’ mighty challengers (i.e. vices/Bikaar) by knocking them out.
+With the Giyan-Wisdom and understanding obtained from churning the Gurbani through Shabad-Vichaar, our challenge is to defeat these ‘five’ mighty challengers (i.e. vices/Bikaar) by knocking them out.

 - ਸਬਦੁ ਸੂਝੈ ਤਾ ਮਨ ਸਿਉ ਲੂਝੈ ਮਨਸਾ ਮਾਰਿ ਸਮਾਵਣਿਆ ॥ ਪੰਚ ਦੂਤ ਮੁਹਹਿ ਸੰਸਾਰਾ ॥ ਮਨਮੁਖ ਅੰਧੇ ਸੁਧਿ ਨ ਸਾਰਾ ॥ ਗੁਰਮੁਖਿ ਹੋਵੈ ਸੁ ਅਪਣਾ ਘਰੁ ਰਾਖੈ ਪੰਚ ਦੂਤ ਸਬਦਿ ਪਚਾਵਣਿਆ ॥੨॥ : When the Shabad (Naam, Upadesh, Wisdom…) is Realized then one wrestles with his mind; and by annihilating the mind’s desires, he Realizes the Creator Within.
 The ‘FIVE’ Doot (Kaam, Krodh, Lobh , Moh, Ahankaar) are robbing the world (of spiritual life).
 But a mentally blinded Manmukh (who has no Realization of the Shabad) has no intelligence nor is he aware (of this robbery).
 One who becomes ENLIGHTENED – Gurmukh Mindset – protects his Home (Inner Home – mind…); He destroys the FIVE DOOT with the MESSAGE of the Shabad. ||2|| (sggs 113).